inkyarev/SmallWhitelister4Noskin/README.md

 Made this for myself then sorta remade for the general public for funzies.

 ## Setup and use
-You put characters and skin ids in the config(template included), then run the program.
+Drop Noskin into cslol.
+You then put characters and skin ids in the config(template included) and run the program.
 You can change the skins and it should enable/disable them flawlessly.

 ## Other info
 Of course you need [Noskin](https://runeforge.dev/mods/278e13db-0ecd-46ef-8282-f0f8b07fc08b) by [Moga](https://runeforge.dev/users/Moga).